diysynth/DRUMS/README.md

 # Drums

 Some drumvoices running off 9V batteries.
-First one is a kickdrum.
+More information in 2021 :)